-Teaching dental hygiene to preschoolers starts with showing them how it’s done!
+Teaching dental hygiene to kids and preschoolers starts with showing them how it’s done!
 From there, it’s important to make oral care enjoyable so they’re willing to put in the time and effort to keep their mouths healthy.
-Here’s how to teach great oral health care for children.
+Here’s how to teach great oral health care to children.

 Lead by example

-The most important thing you can do to instill an interest in oral health activities for children is to model great oral care yourself.
+The most important thing you can do toteach dental hygiene to elementary students and preschoolers is to model great oral care yourself.
 Unfortunately, a lot of parents don’t take good care of their own teeth.
 In fact, a recent survey revealed that many parents don’t go to the dentist often enough (or at all), for 54.1% of parents surveyed.
 Parents reported that they don’t go to the dentist for a variety of reasons, including:

 - Fear and embarrassment about seeing the dentist themselves